AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <table>
   <tr><th align ="right" nowrap>ID:</th><td>http://www.aicc.org/cmi-5/extensions/session</td></tr>
   <tr><th align ="right" nowrap>Description:</th><td>An unique identifier for an single AU launch session based on actor and course registration </td></tr>
   <tr><th align ="right" nowrap>LMS Usage:</th><td>The value for Session ID is generated by the LMS.
-The LMS MUST also record the Session ID in the State API (per section 10) prior to launching an AU.
+The LMS MUST also record the Session ID in the State API (see Section 10) prior to launching an AU.
 The LMS MUST also provide the Session ID in the context as an extension for all Statements (with CMI-5 defined verbs) it makes directly in the LRS.</td></tr>
   <tr><th align ="right" nowrap>AU Usage:</th><td>An AU MUST include the sessionId provided by the LMS in the context as an extension for all Statements (with CMI-5 defined verbs) it makes directly in the LRS. </td></tr>
  <tr><th align ="right" nowrap>AU Obligation:</th><td>Required</td></tr>
  <tr><th align ="right" nowrap>LMS Obligation:</th><td>Required</td></tr>